 - ACV vs. ARR- What is the Difference?

 - How Can Deskera Help You with Sales, Revenue, and Their Metrics?

 What is ACV?

 ACV is an abbreviation for Annual Contract Value.
-Annual Contract Value is a metric that shows you the worth of the ongoing customer contracts by averaging and normalizing its value over one year.
+Annual Contract Value is a metric that shows you the worth of types of business contracts, specifically ongoing customer contracts, by averaging and normalizing its value over one year.
 Annual Contract Value is a metric that helps measure the value of all your customer accounts irrespective of which type of an account it is.
 For example,